-There has been a lot of discussion that the increase in myopia is related to kids doing much more near vision activities with modern schooling and television and video games.
+There has been a lot of discussions that the increase in myopia is related to kids doing much more near vision activities with modern schooling and television and video games.
 Large studies were conducted with children wearing bifocal or progressive glasses.
-Several studies showed that this was an ineffective measure at controlling myopia.
+Several studies showed that this was an ineffective measure of controlling myopia.
 There was also the idea to under-correct a child’s prescription.
 This would leave them a little blurry at distance but would maybe keep them progressing.
 Not only did this not work it was shown in some studies to make things worse.
 Another area that was looked into was traditional soft contact lenses vs glasses.
 This research wasn’t aimed at finding a way to stop myopia but rather on things that could make it worse.
-Research was able to show that soft contacts and glasses show the same rates of progression.
+The research was able to show that soft contacts and glasses show the same rates of progression.

 Promising new research